 PrEP (Pre-Exposure Prophylaxis)

 For HIV negative men, using PrEP (pre-exposure prophylaxis) is another way to ensuring you stay HIV negative.
-It involves taking one tablet once a day for 24/7 protection against HIV.
+It involves taking HIV medication before sex to protect against HIV, either daily (for all people at risk of HIV including trans men and women) or on-demand (cisgender men only) which requires a specific dosing schedule.
 The idea of taking medication if you’re not sick might sound odd or discomforting, but PrEP can relieve anxieties you might have around sex, and there are ways of accessing it without any cost.
 Getting onto PrEP involves a simple screening process and requires commitment.
 Much like committing to a personal budget plan, you benefit from PrEP by sticking to it.

 Undetectable Viral Load (UVL)